Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 Over time, you lose trust in your body’s signals.

-You question your hunger: “I followed the plan—why am I still hungry?”
+You question your hunger: “I followed the plan so why am I still hungry?”

-You fear fullness: doing all you can to stay below a certain level.
+You fear fullness, doing everything you can to stay below a certain level.

-You doubt your ability to nourish yourself without a rulebook.
+You doubt your ability to nourish yourself without a set of rules.

 Meals tied to memory, joy, and identity were suddenly labelled “wrong” by someone who decided that their way of eating wasn’t just a diet — it was a way of life.